publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCIV/m__us_usc_t16_s460ss–2.md

     (d) __Consultation requirement__

-        The appointments required under subsection (c) of this section shall be made in consultation with the appropriate users of Area anadromous fish resources.
+        The appointments required under subsection (c) shall be made in consultation with the appropriate users of Area anadromous fish resources.

     (e) __Qualifications__